Raghbir9101/Statfinity_Assignment/README.md

 yarn install
 ```

-### 3. Start the Development Server
+### 3. Run the Development Server
 ```sh
 npm run dev
 # or
 yarn dev
 ```

-The application will be available at `http://localhost:3000/`.
+The application will be accessible at `http://localhost:3000/`.

-## API Usage
+## API Integration

-This project utilizes the [Pokédex API](https://pokeapi.co/) to fetch Pokémon data dynamically.
+This application fetches real-time Pokémon data from the [Pokédex API](https://pokeapi.co/).

-## Contributing
+## Contribution

-Feel free to open issues or submit pull requests if you have improvements or bug fixes.
+Contributions are welcome!
+Feel free to report issues or submit pull requests for improvements.

 ## License

-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.